ZzzJjt/PLC-100/Code Generation/Diagnostics and Communication/EtherCAT State Machine Control Using IEC 61131-3 Structured Text.md

     STATE_BOOT : INT := 3; (* BOOT state, if required *)
 END_VAR
 ```

-**2. Variable Declarations:**

-The program uses a combination of timers, state variables, and status flags to manage state transitions and track the current state.
 ```
 VAR
     (* EtherCAT State Machine Variables *)